Brief introduction to basic technological details of Neuron products.

 The basic software provided is the Linux OS along with the Modbus communication interface using TCP protocol - both can be downloaded free from our website.
 This basic solution is designed for simple user application implementation and supports remote access along with running the software on the unit itself.
 Combination of both methods provides the customer with the advantages of a distributed system.

-EVOK is a designation of our open-source application programming interface (API), designed primarily for remote access to our PLC units.
+The EVOK is an open-source application programming interface (API), designed primarily for remote access to our PLC units.
 It is a simple-to-use software allowing easy hardware access without the need for complex programming.
-EVOK is using six unified methods (or protocols), thanks to which the user does not have to write his/her own code.
+EVOK is using six unified methods (or protocols), thanks to which the user does not have to write his/her code.
 That means any programming language can be used.
 These methods are:

 - REST Web Forms

 These protocols cover absolute most of existing devices and software, which makes the EVOK a highly flexible software acting as a layer between the device or software itself and the EVOK webpage containing the control interface.
 The resulting software is easy to use enough for absolute beginners to use it.

 For Mervis and EVOK, we provide full technical support.